 My saffron came only slightly cheaper.

 In fact, there was this one day when I was up at the terrace of my B&B in Istanbul, peering through an open window of a flat opposite.
 An old man was sitting on the couch, wearing a beige sweater, being served Çay by his wife in a baggy salwar suit and a multi-coloured scarf.
 A regular, cosy home.
 I was peeping inside their lives, mesmerized.

 Perhaps he sensed I was looking at him.
 He turned to look up.
 Our eyes met.

 He smiled back at me.
-But my mind was so fuzzy after an aggressive run through the grand bazaar an hour ago, I actually half expected him to offer to sell me the Kilim on his floor.
+But my mind was so fuzzy after an aggressive run through the grand bazaar an hour ago, that I actually half expected him to offer to sell me the Kilim on his floor.
 Half price only for you.

 That’s what it’s like.
 Overwhelming.